 Current Jansky Fellows

-Chat Hull, a Jansky Fellow at Harvard CfA, received his PhD at UC Berkeley, working on mapping the morphology of magnetic fields using the 1 mm polarization system at CARMA.
-Chat works on polarization problems at the SMA and ALMA.
+Chat Hull, a Jansky Fellow at the Harvard-Smithsonian Center for Astrophysics, received his PhD at UC Berkeley working on mapping the morphology of magnetic fields using the 1 mm polarization system at CARMA.
+Chat works on polarization projects with ALMA and the SMA.